Course Information

 We will use the book, Ecological Models and Data in R, by Ben Bolker, as a general class reference.

-Additional readings may be assigned -please check the course schedule (which is ever- evolving!).
+Additional readings may be assigned -please check the course schedule.

 Course components

 Class Participation: Students are expected to actively participate in the classroom.
-Don’t be afraid to ask questions- fear of embarrassment can be a major impediment to learning.
-This a safe space for making mistakes- this is part of being dangerous!
+Don’t be afraid to ask questions- this is difficult material, and this classroom is a safe space for exploring and making mistakes!

-Laboratory Reports: Students will submit (1) an R script (‘.R’ file); here, a set of R functions, each of which performs a specific assigned task, and (2) a brief written report (in Word or Google Docs, submitted via WebCampus) succinctly answering any questions, and stating any questions or points of confusion with the lab exercises.
-While students are encouraged to work on the labs in small groups, all lab submissions must be made individually.
+Lab Reports: For each lab unit, students will submit (1) an R script (‘.R’ file, submitted via WebCampus) that performs a specific assigned task, and (2) short answer responses (also submitted via WebCampus).
+While students are encouraged to work on the labs in small groups, all lab submissions are made individually.

 Grading